 A Replica group is a subset of servers that contain a complete set of segments for a given table.
 This can be configured in the table index config wherein the table owner can specify:

-- Number of Instances per replica group: specifies number of servers that contain a complete copy of all segments for this table.
+Number of Instances per replica group: specifies the number of servers that contain a complete copy of all segments for this table.

 For example, we can configure something like this: